Ohiopyle State Park

 Whitewater Boating: The Youghiogheny River is one of the most popular whitewater boating destinations on the east coast.
 Explore Whitewater Boating for more information.

 Fishing: The Youghiogheny River provides good wilderness trout fishing.
 In cooperation with the Pennsylvania Fish and Boat Commission, fingerling trout are stocked throughout the entire section of river within the park.
-An all-tackle trophy trout program exists on a 9-mile section of the river from Ramcat downstream to the SR 381 bridge in Ohiopyle.
+An all-tackle trophy trout program exists on a 9-mile section of the river from Ramcat downstream to the PA 381 bridge in Ohiopyle.
 Meadow Run also provides fine trout fishing for anglers who prefer smaller stream fishing.
 A 2.2-mile section of Meadow Run, from Dinnerbell Road downstream to the mouth of the river is designated for delayed harvest, artificial lures only.
 Pennsylvania Fish and Boat Commission rules and regulations apply.